Of all the methods humans have created for taking cannabis, the most traditional and time-tested is inhalation.

 One double-blind, placebo-controlled study affirmed vaping’s efficacy, revealing how it produced good results even from low-cannabinoid (1.3% THC) cannabis.
 Patients with neuropathy reported “significantly better” pain levels, including reduced “sharpness, burning, and aching pain levels.”

 Thanks to the increasing popularity of pre-filled vape cartridges, vaporization also makes cannabis easier to dose.
-With a standardized vape pen, patients don’t need to measure out or weigh the cannabis or tincture drops.
+With a standardized vape pen, patients don’t need to measure out or weigh the marijuana or tincture drops.
 Exact dosing is still not possible using most vape pens, but doses can be easily dialed in at a more macro level.

 Yet even this near-perfect delivery method is subject to potential drawbacks.
 Many commercial vapes use thinning agents like propylene glycol to produce their e-liquid base.